 Ohio Confirms First CWD Case in Wild Whitetail Deer

-The adult male deer was taken by a on private property, ODNR says, and is the first confirmed case of CWD discovered in the wild deer population in the state.
+The adult male deer was taken by a hunter on private property, ODNR says, and is the first confirmed case of CWD discovered in the wild deer population in the state.
 Tissue samples were submitted for testing by a taxidermist and the positive test was identified after results were obtained on Thursday, December 10.

-CWD is a that affects whitetail deer and other similar species, including mule deer, elk, and moose.
+CWD is a fatal neurological disease that affects whitetail deer and other similar species, including mule deer, elk, and moose.
 Its symptoms include drastic weight loss (wasting), stumbling, listlessness and other neurological problems.
 The disease is fatal, and there is no known treatment or vaccine, according to the Centers for Disease Control.

 There is no strong evidence that CWD is transmissible to humans, ODNR says citing the CDC.